Straight Talk On Welfare Statistics

 (Center on Budget and Policy Priorities)

-Depending on the size of the household and how close its members are to the poverty line, the average monthly benefit is between $131 and $506.
-The maximum monthly benefit that a family of five can receive through this program is $762.
-As for the average SNAP benefit in fiscal 2018, it converts to $4.17 a day or $1.39 per meal.
+Depending on the size of the household and how close its members are to the poverty line, the average minimum monthly benefit can range between $199 and $1,317.

-More than 3.5 million Californians are food stamp recipients.
+More than 5 million Californians were food stamp recipients in 2024.

-The majority of SNAP recipients, 38.6% to be precise, are Caucasian.
-African Americans are the second biggest group, accounting for 24.8% of the recipients, followed by Hispanics who make up 11.5%.
-Asian Americans account for 2.9% of food stamp recipients, while Native Americans account for 1.2%.
+African Americans are the second biggest group, accounting for 23% of the recipients, followed by Hispanics who make up 23%.
+Asian Americans account for 4% of food stamp recipients.

 (Kaiser Family Foundation)

 Another common misconception is that Medicaid is strictly reserved for the unemployed.
-On the contrary, 63% of all adult recipients of Medicaid are either full-time or part-time employees.
-Among the unemployed recipients, the majority (12%) can’t work due to caregiving, while 11% can’t work due to disability.
+On the contrary, 61% of all adult recipients of Medicaid are either full-time or part-time employees.
+Among the unemployed recipients, the majority (13%) can’t work due to caregiving, while 11% can’t work due to illness or disability.

 Nearly half of all adult recipients of Medicaid are employed in the agricultural sector.